-affects not only the addict but also their friends and family.
+Dr. David Sack explains how drug addiction and alcoholism affect not only the addict but also their friends and family.
 Dr. Sack describes how the addict will often act in different ways that can negatively impact the family.
-Often times addicts have a lack of reliability and traits of irresponsibility.
+Oftentimes, addicts have a lack of reliability and traits of irresponsibility.

 He defines enabling as doing anything that can make the addiction worse and progress further.
-This often happens when family members, for example, buy alcohol for the alcoholic so they are safe at home.
-Short term safety is often a primary concern for families unsure on how to help effectively.
+This often happens when family members, for example, buy alcohol for the alcoholic, so they are safe at home.
+Short-term safety is often a primary concern for families unsure of how to help effectively.

 Helping an addict comes in a few steps:

 - The first step is for the family to learn about addiction

 - Secondly, the family can have a conversation with the addict, setting boundaries

 - Lastly, family therapy sessions are often available at treatment centers.

 The treatment may involve both Psychoeducation and family therapy process, other support groups.
 Both of these combined are helpful for a family system to recover.